 - Some are easier to qualify for vs. regular credit cards

 - Most don’t charge an annual fee

-So which are the best gas credit cards for people with bad credit?
-Here are a few to think about…
+So which are the best gasoline credit cards for people with little credit history or bad credit?
+Here are our picks for the best five…

 1. Clark Credit Card

 If you live in an area where there are Clark stations, this is perhaps the most lucrative choice for gasoline rewards – it gives a wopping 4% rebate.
 That can really add up if you drive very much.